• Skip to content

 Year 1

-You'll explore aspects of economics, marketing, HR, organisational behaviour and finance.
+You will explore aspects of economics, marketing, HR, law, organisational behaviour and finance.

 • Managing Systems and Operations